sgammon/rules_graalvm/README.md

 **Note:** In the legacy rules, you don't have to specify `native_image_tool`, but on the other hand, the default target `@graalvm//:native-image` is hard-coded in.
 If you use a different repository name make sure to add the `native_image_tool` attribute to point to `@yourrepo//:native-image`.

+## Examples

+See the list of [examples](./docs/examples.md), which are used as continuous integration tests.
+Examples are available for Bazel 4-7.

 ## Hermeticity / strictness